ssssh-cv/DSWNet/README.md

 ## Data

-The dataset can be stored in any location; simply modify the path in file '/configs/sfw.py'.
+The dataset can be stored anywhere.
+During training, only the path in the config file needs to be modified; the same applies to testing.